INTRODUCTION

 MARKET RESEARCH

-When it comes to feeding instructions, pet food packaging has only one requirement to inform the amount of food to feed for a pet’s weight.
+When it comes to feeding instructions, pet food packaging has only one requirement to inform an amount of food to feed for a given pet’s weight.
 How that is displayed on package is totally up to the brands and every brand does it differently.
-What I found was that this was usually done one of two ways, by a table or by a text description.
-SmartLabel® also has a small handful of requirements for brands to display certain information if it appears on the package but still way too much for them to learn and memorize.
+What I found was that this was usually done one of two ways: either by a data table or by a text description.
+SmartLabel also has a handful of obscure requirements to display certain package information in specific formats.
+Way too much for brands to learn and memorize so the design need to have guard rails for these.

 INTERVIEWS